-Jesus foretold two momentous events to happen after the completion of his public ministry.
+Jesus foretold the occurrence of two momentous events to happen after the completion of his public ministry.
 The first was the imminent destruction of Jerusalem and its prestigious Temple.
 That had warning signs for those who wished to escape the catastrophe.
-Those who accepted the gospel of Jesus escaped the calamity, and others had severe consequences because they ignored his words.
+Those who accepted the gospel of Jesus escaped the calamity and others had severe consequences because they ignored his words.
 The return of the Son of Man will be another assured event that will affect the entire world.
-The angles will sound the trumpet and gather the chosen ones of God.
+The angels will sound the trumpet and gather the chosen ones of God.
 Christ will save the righteous and punish the unfaithful.
 Since only the Father knows the date and time of the return of the Son of Man, it can happen unexpectedly.
-Jesus warned the disciples that his second coming and judgement will happen, and they should be vigilant as faithful servants of God.
+Jesus warned the disciples that his second coming and judgement will happen, and that they should be vigilant as faithful servants of God.

 BIBLE TEXT (MATTHEW 24:29-36)

 (Mt 24:29) Immediately after the agony of those days, the sun will grow dark, the moon will not give its light, the stars will fall from the skies, and the forces that control the universe will be shaken.
 (30) Then the sign of the Son of Man will appear in the sky; all the nations of the earth will beat their breasts, when they see the Son of Man coming in the clouds of heaven with power and great glory.
 (31) He will send his angels to sound the trumpet and gather the chosen ones from the four winds, from one end of the earth to the other.

 The Lesson of the Fig Tree

 (32) Learn a lesson from the fig tree.
 When its branches grow tender and its leaves begin to sprout, you know that summer is near.
 (33) In the same way, when you see all that I have told you, know that he is near, even at the door.
 (34) Truly, I say to you, this generation will not pass away until all these things have happened.
 (35) Heaven and earth will pass away, but my word will not pass away.